AdobeDocs/experience-manager-65.en/help/assets/indesign.md

 * **Extend Scripts**: You can specify different script combinations here.
 If you want your own scripts to be executed on the [!DNL InDesign Server], save the scripts at `/apps/settings/dam/indesign/scripts`.

-For information about Indesign scripts, see [InDesign developer documentation](https://www.adobe.com/devnet/indesign/documentation.html#idscripting)
+For information about [!DNL Adobe InDesign] scripts, see [InDesign developer documentation](https://www.adobe.com/devnet/indesign/documentation.html#idscripting)

 >[!CAUTION]
 >